Drag and drop editor tutorial

 Editing the spacing in your email:

-Besides aligning an element, left, centre, or right you can also change the space between content with padding and margins from Settings.
-The padding creates space withing the block around the element.
+Besides aligning an element, left, centre, or right, you can also change the space between content elements with padding and margins from Settings.
+The padding creates space within the block around the element.
 Margin changes the space around the outside of the block.
 Here is an example:

 You can also change the margin and padding of a row by clicking on the row.
-To change the width of the entire email, this is done from the master Settings by changing the number in, Width.
+To change the width of the entire email, head to Settings and change the number in, Width.

 Mobile Preview:

-To see what your template or campaign may look like on a mobile device, select the Preview tab in the Editor and toggle between Desktop and Mobile.
+To see what your template or campaign may look like on a mobile device, select the Preview and test tab in the Editor and toggle between Desktop and Mobile.

 Using company fonts not on the Font Family list:

-To make sure the font you see in the editor is the font your subscribers end up seeing in their email client we recommend sticking to the fonts available in our Font Family list.
-It is possible to use other web fonts with bespoke HTML code in our classic email editor, however, if the font is not supported by an email client or mobile device it will default to displaying a different font that their system supports.
+To make sure the font you see in the editor is the font your subscribers end up seeing in their email client, we recommend sticking to the fonts available in our Font Family list.
+It is possible to use other web fonts with bespoke HTML code in our Code your own email editor.
+However, if the font is not supported by an email client or mobile device, it will default to displaying a different font that their system supports.

 Can't see the whole menu bar in the editor / Can't scroll down in the editor